justjokiing/kshift/README.md

 # [kshift](https://github.com/justjokiing/kshift) - KDE Theme Shift

- kshift is a KDE theme shifting script that activates at set times to switch desktop themes, the wallpaper, icons, colorscheme, and custom commands.
-When run manually, it sets the color theme and/or wallpaper to the 'correct' value based on current time.
-It uses `plasma-apply-colorscheme` for color themes, `plasma-changeicons` for icon themes, `plasma-apply-wallpaperimage` for wallpapers, and python `os.system()` for commands.

- During installation, kshift sets systemd timers to run the script at any time a theme is set, or sunrise/sunset.
-The times set can be the sunrise/sunset keywords or **ANY valid 'OnCalendar' time**.
-Information on 'OnCalendar' syntax and capability is available in more detail [here](https://man.archlinux.org/man/systemd.time.7#CALENDAR_EVENTS)

- The sunrise and sunset times are updated when kshift is ran.
+`kshift` is a theme shifting program that integrates with the KDE Plasma desktop environment.
+The 'theme' includes wallpapers, icon themes, colorschemes, and custom commands.
+These themes can be run manually by `kshift -t <theme_name>` or by a set time in the `kshift` configuration file.
+If there is a theme time set, the theme will run automatically through the use of `systemd` timers.
+Theme times use the same calendar event syntax as systemd timers, but also includes the custom times of `sunrise` and `sunset`.
+The sunrise and sunset times are determined by the [sunrisesunset.io](https://sunrisesunset.io/) API.

 ## Demo